Coco Chanel: The Convent Couturie

 Not Finished Yet

-Coco Chanel closed her shops during World War II and spent years out of fashion leadership.
+Coco closed her shops during World War II and spent years out of fashion leadership.
 By the late 1940s and early 1950s, Christian Dior’s “New Look” dominated fashion with tiny waists, structured shapes, and dramatic volumes of fabric.

 The French response was cool at first, but American women embraced it.
 Soon the suit became iconic and was worn by women from executives to Jackie Kennedy to royalty and actresses.